Cracker Barrel Smoky Southern Grilled Chicken

 With four ingredients and less than 15 minutes, you can bring this restaurant-quality meal to the table.
 Even if you don’t have a grill, it’s not a problem.
 You can get the same results using a grill pan or even a heavy skillet!

-This Smoky Southern Grilled Chicken Cracker Barrel copycat recipe is perfect when you are craving a quick and healthy dinner that doesn’t skimp when it comes to taste!
+This Smoky Southern Grilled Chicken Cracker Barrel copycat recipe is perfect when you are craving a quick, healthy dinner that doesn’t skimp on taste!

 Smoky grilled chicken ingredients